mthl/guix-artwork/website/drafts/guix-environment-to-shell.md

 three-week review period](https://issues.guix.gnu.org/50960), itself a followup to discussions and hesitations on the best course of action.

-This post introduces `guix shell`, how it differs form `guix environment`, the choices we made, and why we hope you will like it.
+This post introduces `guix shell`, how it differs from `guix environment`, the choices we made, and why we hope you will like it.

 # The story of `guix environment`